brimatt16219/Voyager/README.md

 ### 2. Frontend Development

+Voyager uses Vite and React frontend development.

-Navigate to the frontend directory, install dependencies, and start the React development server:
+Navigate to the frontend directory, install dependencies, and start the Vite development server:

 ```bash
 cd client